MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/security/defender-endpoint/configure-advanced-scan-types-microsoft-defender-antivirus.md

 ## <a name="use-powershell-to-configure-scanning-options"></a>Utilizzare PowerShell per configurare le opzioni di analisi

-Per ulteriori informazioni su come usare PowerShell con Microsoft Defender Antivirus, vedere Manage [Microsoft Defender Antivirus with PowerShell cmdlets](use-powershell-cmdlets-microsoft-defender-antivirus.md) and Defender [cmdlets.](/powershell/module/defender/)
+Vedere [Manage Antivirus Microsoft Defender with PowerShell cmdlets](use-powershell-cmdlets-microsoft-defender-antivirus.md) and Defender [cmdlets](/powershell/module/defender/) for more information on how to use PowerShell with Antivirus Microsoft Defender.

 ## <a name="use-wmi-to-configure-scanning-options"></a>Utilizzare WMI per configurare le opzioni di analisi